 The Fund is authorized to borrow.
 The Fund may borrow money for certain purposes, such as making payments to Investment Funds in accordance with the Fund's investment commitments, repurchasing Shares and paying fees and expenses of the Fund, subject to any limitations imposed by applicable law.
 Although the Fund does not anticipate borrowing at such levels, in all cases the Fund will maintain continuous asset coverage for borrowings of 300% in compliance with the requirements of the 1940 Act.
 If the 300% asset coverage should decline as a result of market fluctuations or other reasons, the Fund may be required to liquidate investments in Investment Funds to reduce its borrowings and restore the 300% asset coverage at times or in amounts that are not advantageous to the Fund.
 Borrowing may exaggerate the effect on net asset value of any increase or decrease in the market value of the Fund, as applicable.
-The Fund may also borrow money from time to time on a short-term basis for liquidity purposes.
-All interest and other fees charged under any line of credit will be paid by the Fund, as applicable.
-The Fund may be required to maintain minimum average balances in connection with its borrowings to maintain a line of credit.
-If the cash flows of the Fund are insufficient to meet required payments on a line of credit, the Fund could be forced to liquidate investments in Investment Funds at times or in amounts that are not advantageous to the Fund.
+The Fund may borrow money on a secured or unsecured basis for certain purposes, such as to address timing mismatches between inflows and outflows of capital to and from Fund connection with (i) investor subscriptions repurchases/withdrawals, (ii) the Fund's investment activities; and (iii) the payment of fees, expenses and other obligations of the Fund in the ordinary course of business.
+The Fund may not borrow for longer-term, strategic investment purposes or to generate out-sized returns.
+All interest and other fees charged under any line of credit or other borrowing arrangements will be paid by the Fund, as applicable.
+If the cash flows of the Fund are insufficient to meet required payments on a line of credit or other borrowing arrangements, the Fund could be forced to liquidate investments in Investment Funds at times or in amounts that are not advantageous to the Fund.

-Limited Operating History

-The Fund is a non-diversified, closed-end management investment company with limited performance history that Shareholders can use to evaluate the Fund's investment performance.
+Limited Operating History The Fund is a non-diversified, closed-end management investment company with limited performance history that Shareholders can use to evaluate the Fund's investment performance.
 The initial operating expenses for a new fund, including start-up costs, which may be considered significant, may be higher than the expenses of an established fund.
 In addition, Investment Funds and/or Investment Fund Managers may, in some cases, be newly organized with limited operating histories upon which to evaluate their performance.